qualisys/qualisys_python_sdk/README.md

 Installation
 ------------

-The easiest way to install the qtm package is by using [pip]((https://pip.pypa.io/en/stable/installing/)):
+The easiest way to install the qtm_rt package is by using [pip]((https://pip.pypa.io/en/stable/installing/)):

 ```
 python -m pip install pip --upgrade # Upgrade to latest pip
-python -m pip install qtm
+python -m pip install qtm-rt
 ```

 It's also possible to install from github: